AlfCraft07/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 ### **AMD APUs (ALL VARIANTS)**

-#### Highest Supported OS: None
+#### Highest Supported OS: Current/Sonoma (14)
+#### Initial Supported OS: Catalina (10.15)

-The integrated GPUs found on mobile and lower end desktop AMD CPUs have unfortunately never had official support with community support quite lacking.
-While possible to get a display out with some work, graphics acceleration is basically impossible.
+Until mid 2023 the integrated GPUs found on mobile and lower end desktop AMD CPUs have unfortunately never had official support, however the community is working on it by developing the NootedRed kext.
+While getting graphics acceleration is possible, the kext is still a work-in-progress and may not work as expected.

-Unsupported APUs:
+Supported APUs:

-* Vega 11 (Zen)
-* Vega 8 (Zen)
-* GCN 3 (Excavator Gen 2, Steamroller)
-* GCN 2 (Excavator Gen 1, Puma, Puma +)
+All Ryzen processors with integrated GPU from 1xxx to 5xxx and 7x30 series.